solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 Nodes should send a transaction containing this instruction at some arbitrary point during the epoch at least 128 slots before the end of the epoch and on startup after any reboot.
+Transactions sent too late (< 128 slots before epoch end) will be rejected by the Feature Gate program.

+If a node does not send this transaction, or sends it too late in the epoch (> 128 slots before the end), their stake is not tallied.
+This is analogous to a node sending this transaction in a valid point in the epoch signalling support for zero features.

-Note: If a feature is revoked, the list of staged features will not change, and nodes may still signal support for this feature.
+If a feature is revoked, the list of staged features will not change, and nodes may still signal support for this feature.
 However, the runtime will not activate this feature if its corresponding feature account no longer exists on-chain.